minhvn1433/flashcard-application/docs/Software Requirement Specification.md

 *Describe any items or issues that will limit the options available to the developers.
 These might include: corporate or regulatory policies; hardware limitations (timing requirements, memory requirements); interfaces to other applications; specific technologies, tools, and databases to be used; parallel operations; language requirements; communications protocols; security considerations; design conventions or programming standards (for example, if the customer’s organization will be responsible for maintaining the delivered software).*

+- Interface design needs to be simple and user-friendly for young children, potentially limiting some interaction complexity.
+- Project budget might affect or limit the functionalities of the application.
+- Time constraints might limit the number of features of the application.
 ### 2.6.
 User Documentation

 *List the user documentation components (such as user manuals, on-line help, and tutorials) that will be delivered along with the software.
 Identify any known user documentation delivery formats or standards.*

+- A PPTX file demonstrating basic usages of the application
+- A PDF document listing the system requirements, dependencies and features of the application.
 ### 2.7.
 Assumptions and Dependencies

 *List any assumed factors (as opposed to known facts) that could affect the requirements stated in the SRS.
 These could include third-party or commercial components that you plan to use, issues around the development or operating environment, or constraints.
 The project could be affected if these assumptions are incorrect, are not shared, or change.
 Also identify any dependencies the project has on external factors, such as software components that you intend to reuse from another project, unless they are already documented elsewhere (for example, in the vision and scope document or the project plan).*

+Assumptions:
+- Users are assumed to have basic technical literacy to navigate the application interface.
+- The application's effectiveness relies on student engagement and voluntarily.
+- The manager takes all responsibility for security and permission of the used images.
+Dependencies:
+- The application relies on a user management system to differentiate between manager, teacher, and student roles.
+- The application requires a secure data storage solution to maintain user information, student progress, and flashcard data.
+- The application depends on digital devices (tablets/computers) with internet access (if web-based) for students and teachers.
 ## 3. System Features

 *This template illustrates organizing the functional requirements for the product by system features, the major services provided by the product.
 You may prefer to organize this section by use case, mode of operation, user class, object class, functional hierarchy, or combinations of these, whatever makes the most logical sense for your product.*